 3. Notification Processor (Business Logic Layer)

-- Applies notification templates and personalizes content
+- Applies templates and fills in user data.

 User Preference Checks: